Not a prerequisite before support begins. The foundation everything else is built on.

 Professional knowledge does not sit above self-knowledge.
 Our team is neurodivergent.
 Many of our practices exist because of participant feedback, not despite clinical literature.

-Supports are structured in three stages, built on attachment theory.
+Supports are structured in three stages, built on attachment theory foundations.
 Not a rigid protocol.
 A framework that respects where each person is and where they want to go.

 Nothing is rushed here.
-Safety is not a checkpoint before support begins.
+Feeling safe is not a checkpoint before support begins.
 It is the foundation every other phase depends on.

 This phase is about establishing trust, understanding the person, and assessing needs and risk baseline at a pace the nervous system can tolerate.